joehahn/cryptocoin-tensorflow-demo/README.md

 is purportedly telling us that the trained LSTM model can predict ethereum's one-day price change with 2% accuracy...but see below.

-The trained LSTM model on the test dataset to predict ethereum's next-day fractional price change, for all dates after 2017-11-15; green shows the actual next-day price variation while the blue curve shows the predicted price change:
+The trained LSTM model is then applied to the test dataset, to predict ethereum's next-day fractional price change for all dates after 2017-11-15.
+Green curve (below) shows the actual next-day price variation while the blue curve shows the predicted price change:
 Although the model predictions are in the right neighborhood, those predictions do not recover ethereum's actual next-day price variation well enough to warrant using this simple model